PASS Study Groups

 Who can go to the PASS groups?

-If you’re enrolled in the course, you can go to the PASS group.
+If you’re enrolled in a course with a PASS Group, you can go to the PASS group.

 What are the benefits of attending PASS?

 In the PASS group, you can:

 - Go over the important topics from lectures and tutorials